Would you like to continue or select additional body parts?

 Your rhizotomy surgeon will begin the procedure by guiding the placement of an electrode using fluoroscopy.
 Once that needle is in place, a mild electrical current stimulates the nerve to confirm its exact location.
 Then, the electrode is heated to deaden the sensory nerves, which is what stops the pain signals from traveling to the brain.

-A rhizotomy is one of the least invasive procedures offered at the Interventional Spine & Surgery Group to relieve back pain but is still an option only after conservative treatments have failed to bring relief to patients suffering from facet joint issues, like facet syndrome.
+A rhizotomy is one of the least invasive procedures offered at the Interventional Spine & Surgery Group to relieve back pain.
+However, it will only be offered but is still an option only after conservative treatments have failed to bring relief to patients suffering from facet joint issues, like facet syndrome.
 Patients often benefit from a rhizotomy procedure when their pain is limited to one spot or region in the spine, and aren’t experiencing additional symptoms.

 Like most procedures, rhizotomy can’t guarantee a 100% effectiveness rate.
-A portion of patients who undergo the surgery will receive little-to-no pain relief.
-And in others who are relieved of their pain, the pain may return in coming years as the nerve regrows.
+A portion of patients who undergo the surgery will receive little-to-no pain relief, and for others, the pain may return in coming years as the nerve regrows.
 However, these are a small percentage of the cases.
 When you consult with a rhizotomy surgeon, they can give you all of the information you need to know to make an educated choice about your surgery.
 The vast majority of patients who undergo the rhizotomy procedure experience pain relief that lasts.